BAfsharmanesh/ZigZagLLMs/README.md

 -   **plots**: folder where it is possible to reproduce the plots of the paper.
 ## Environment setup

 To install the library for FastZigZag refer to their [paper](https://arxiv.org/abs/2204.11080) and their [github folder](https://github.com/TDA-Jyamiti/fzz).
+Their code is not present in this repository due to their license which does not allow the redistribution of the software.

 To install the rest of the environment ```conda env create -f environment.yml```